History of Kombucha - Part 1

-There, he also writes that some of the mushroom types were considered to be the means, to achieve immortality.
+Frank also writes that some of the mushroom types were considered to be the means, to achieve immortality.

 The most known out of them, is the Ganoderma japonicus (more likely G.Lucidum), also known as Divine Tche or "Ling-tsche".

-So, as we can see, that there's absolutely no mention of Kombucha here, and that all the references to the so called "elixir of immortality" refer to Reishi mushroom.
+So, as we can see, that there's absolutely no mention of Kombucha here, and that all the references to the so called "elixir of immortality" refer to the Reishi mushroom.

-It is actually quite far fetched to mix Kombucha culture (even though it was called a "tea mushroom"), with other (real) medicinal mushrooms.
+It is actually quite far fetched to mix a Kombucha culture (even though it was called a "tea mushroom"), with other (real) medicinal mushrooms.

 Another thing worth mentioning here, is the fact that there are many medicinal substances in TCM (Traditional Chinese Medicine), that refer to immortality.